JstKiraOfficials/cs-chatbot-kwasu/README.md

 ## Support

-For technical issues or feature requests, visit the [GitHub repository](https://github.com/jstkirathedev/cs-chatbot-kwasu) or submit an issue.
+For technical issues or feature requests, visit the [GitHub repository](https://github.com/jstkiraofficials/cs-chatbot-kwasu) or submit an issue.

 ---

-**Developed by: Jst Kira The Dev**
+**Developed by: Ibrahim Abdulbasit Ayomide {Jst Kira}**